-The Windsor Symphony Orchestra Chorus is an auditioned volunteer choral ensemble of approximately 75 members, under the direction of Dr. Bruce Kotowich, chorusmaster, whose repertoire covers many of the masterpieces of choral/orchestral music.
+The Windsor Symphony Orchestra Chorus is an auditioned volunteer choral ensemble of approximately 65 members, under the direction of Dr. Bruce Kotowich, chorusmaster, whose repertoire covers many of the masterpieces of choral/orchestral music.
 The music in any given season covers a wide range of styles that is both interesting and challenging.
-The chorus performs three or four times a year with the Windsor Symphony Orchestra in everything from Pops to Classics to Baroque concerts.
+The chorus performs three to four times a year with the Windsor Symphony Orchestra in everything from Pops to Classics to Baroque concerts.
 The Chorus has also presented extra concerts independently from the Orchestra, including Mozart’s Requiem, Ola Gjeilo’s Sunrise Mass, Handel’s My Heart is Indicting, and Alexander’s Feast and Requiems by Duruflé and Fauré.

 WSO Chorus Master Dr. Bruce J. G. Kotowich

 Communications: Susan McKee

 Ryoko Onuki, Sopranos

 Sharlene Procknow, Altos

 David Carle, Tenors